doc4d/4d-web-studio/docs/webforms/rendering.md

 * The 4D WebAdmin web server provides a secured web access to 4D Web Studio and allows previewing webforms inside the studio.
-* The renderer uses [REST requests](https://developer.4d.com/docs/en/REST/gettingStarted.html) to communicate with the main 4D web server.
+* The main 4D web server is [exposed as REST server](https://developer.4d.com/docs/en/REST/configuration.html#starting-the-rest-server), and the renderer communicates with it using [REST requests](https://developer.4d.com/docs/en/REST/gettingStarted.html).
 * The webforms are deployed with the application, and end users render them in their browsers.
-Note that the database must be [exposed as REST resource](https://developer.4d.com/docs/en/REST/configuration.html#starting-the-rest-server) to allow webform rendering.
 ## License

 To render webforms, you must have an available REST license, as rendering a webform opens a session on the project database's main web server.